nicoalba/solana-demo/README.md

 # solana-demo

 This project is a basic Solana smart contract (program) built with Anchor using a Rust template and deployed in a WSL2 Linux environment.
-It serves as a starting point for learning and experimenting with Solana development in a Linux environment using WSL2.
+It serves as a starting point for learning and experimenting with Solana development.

 ## Project overview